karthisankar21/nginx-loadbalancer-jenkins/README.md

     Script Path: Jenkinsfile.git

+    Save and Build.

-3. Build the pipeline → You will be prompted to select a script to run:
+4. Build the pipeline → You will be prompted to select a script to run:

     start.sh → Start Nginx and backend containers